-At Gloucestershire Wildlife Trust (GWT) we are closely monitoring government advice about COVID-19 and updating this statement to reflect how it impacts on our work.
-We want to continue our work to restore nature in Gloucestershire, doing this in a way that is safe for our staff, volunteers and members of the public.
+We’re closely monitoring government advice about COVID-19 and updating this statement to reflect how it impacts on our work.

-Sadly many of our sites have been subject to an increase in fly-tipping and other anti-social behaviour.
-If you see anything you want to report, please do let us know by emailing firstname.lastname@example.org
+Sadly many of the wild places we care for have been subject to an increase in fly-tipping and other anti-social behaviour.
+If you see anything you want to report, please do let us know at email@example.com

 In line with current Government advice we have cancelled our events for the foreseeable future.
 We will continue to monitor the situation so please check our events pages for updates and information.

-We are thinking of all our members and supporters at this time and hope you all stay safe.
-We recognise how important nature is for our wellbeing, and have pulled together a suite of new pages on our website to provide inspiration and activities on how to stay connected to wildlife whilst at home.
+We’re thinking of all our members and supporters at this time and hope you all stay safe.
+We recognise how important nature is for our wellbeing, and have pulled together a suite of new pages on our website to provide inspiration and activities on how to stay connected to wildlife.

 Thank you for all your support, and please take care.